nextcloud/spreed/docs/TURN.md

 - As long as it shall be used only **within one local network**, besides the app, nothing else should be required.
 Just verify that all browsers support the underlying [WebRTC](https://en.wikipedia.org/wiki/WebRTC) protocol - most contemporary browsers do with current versions, though mobile browsers tend to lag behind a little - and you should be good to go.
 Browser support can be tested for example here: [https://test.webrtc.org/](https://test.webrtc.org/)

-- Talk tries to establish a direct [peer-to-peer (P2P)](https://en.wikipedia.org/wiki/Peer-to-peer) connection, thus on connections **beyond the local network** (behind a [NAT](https://en.wikipedia.org/wiki/Network_address_translation) or router), clients do not only need to know each others public IP, but the participants local IPs as well.
+- Talk tries to establish a direct [peer-to-peer (P2P)](https://en.wikipedia.org/wiki/Peer-to-peer) connection, thus on connections **beyond the local network** (behind a [NAT](https://en.wikipedia.org/wiki/Network_address_translation) or router), clients do not only need to know each other's public IP, but the participants local IPs as well.
 Processing this, is the job of a [STUN](https://en.wikipedia.org/wiki/STUN) server.
 As there is one preconfigured for Nextcloud Talk that is operated by Nextcloud GmbH, for this case nothing else needs to be done.

 - But in many cases, especially **in combination with firewalls or [symmetric NAT](https://en.wikipedia.org/wiki/Network_address_translation#Symmetric_NAT)**, a direct P2P connection is not possible, even with the help of a STUN server.
-For this a so called [TURN server](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) needs to be configured additionally.
+For this a so-called [TURN server](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) needs to be configured additionally.

 - Nextcloud Talk will try direct P2P in the first place, use STUN if needed and TURN as last resort fallback.
-Thus to be most flexible and guarantee functionality of your Nextcloud Talk instance in all possible connection cases, you would want to setup a TURN server.
+Thus, to be most flexible and guarantee functionality of your Nextcloud Talk instance, in all possible connection cases, you would want to set up a TURN server.

 #### TURN server and Nextcloud Talk High Performance Backend

-A TURN server might be needed even if the Nextcloud Talk High Performance Backend is used and it is publicly accessible.
+A TURN server might be needed even if the Nextcloud Talk High Performance Backend is used and publicly accessible.

 The High Performance Backend uses a certain range of ports for WebRTC media connections (20000-40000 by default).
 A client could be behind a restrictive firewall that only allows connections to port 443, so even if the High Performance Backend is publicly accessible the client would need to connect to a TURN server in port 443, and the TURN server will then relay the packets to the 20000-40000 range in the High Performance Backend.